To learn what makes Digital Natives tick, why not hear it straight from the horse’s mouth?

-Media’s avoidance of subjects that might be considered sensitive or political is backfiring because siding with the status quo is considered to be political by the YouTube generation.
+You Tubes success is in many ways the way traditional media’s avoidance of topics too sensitive or political is backfiring.
+Because siding with the status quo is considered to be political by the YouTube generation.
 If you want to appeal to Zers, you have to break the mold.
-YouTubers do this all the time because they don’t have to abide with risk averse networks or shareholders.
+YouTubers do this all the time because they don’t have to abide with risk averse far reaching networks or shareholders.
 And their bold stances seem to be paying off.

 3.Haters gonna hate.
 Focus on the positive, disarm the negative